mrkkrp/markkarpov.com/tutorial/exceptions.md

 unblock (block io)   -- io blocked
 ```

-Masking state of the current thread can be looked up with the
+The masking state of the current thread can be looked up with the
 `getMaskingState :: IO MaskingState` function.
 The `MaskingState` type is
 the enumeration of all possible masking states: